BonfireCZ/sugpmgu-bhsbyi/README.md

 ## 🧠 Notes from the Creator

-I built this miner entirely with MS Copilot AI — mostly because I'm lazy.
+I built this miner launcher entirely with MS Copilot AI — mostly because I'm lazy.

 ---